DoxCentral/Tax-Evasion/README.md

 Get the executable file from the "Releases" section.

 ### Note
-For those claiming this tool is a logger or grabber, the source code is open for inspection.
+For skiddies claiming this tool is a logger or grabber, the source code is open for inspection.
 There are no loggers in the code.
 Feel free to build it in Visual Studio for your peace of mind.

 ### Enjoy!
 Have fun using Tax-Evasion.
 It doesn't require any external dependencies.